-Since 2015 the farm has focussed on regenerative agriculture in a quest for carbon neutrality and improving soil health.
+Since 2015 Ian has focussed on regenerative agriculture in a quest for carbon neutrality and improving soil health.
 This has been achieved through zero tillage, growing diverse crops, cover cropping, introducing sheep, and committing 30% of the farm to environmental stewardship.

 The farm has continued to evolve, workshops have become offices and Ian’s interest in reconnecting young people with the land has led to the foundation of their education charity.

 Responding to changes in agricultural policy post Brexit, Ian and his wife Gilly launched the Pop-Up Farm in 2017.
 The Pop up farm’s ambition is to reconnect people with where their food comes from whilst providing experiences that produce memories to be cherished.